nextcloud/documentation/admin_manual/configuration/configuration_preview.rst

 Preview Configuration
 =====================
-ownCloud 6 introduced a new thumbnail system.
-It is used to generate thumbnails from various file types, which are then shown as thumbnails in the Files application of the web interface, or as a larger preview for public shared links.
+The ownCloud thumbnail system is used to generate thumbnails from various file types, which are then shown as thumbnails in the Files application of the web interface, or as a larger preview for public shared links.

 The following image shows a file (A) where the ownCloud server generates a preview image, and another file (B) that it could not generate a preview for.
 In this